 Actions in process

-HI also deploys vital projects to fight against mines, sub-munitions (cluster bombs) and explosive remnants of war in Cambodia.
+Humanity & Inclusion also deploys vital projects to fight against mines, sub-munitions (cluster bombs) and explosive remnants of war in Cambodia.
 In 1992, the organisation was alarmed by the resurgence of mine accidents when around 375,000 Cambodian refugees returned to their homes.
-Disgusted by the lack of response, HI trained Cambodian deminers, cleared contaminated land, and made villagers aware of the dangers of mines and explosive remnants of war.
-Between 1993 and 2011, HI and the CMAC (Cambodian Mine Action Centre) demined 330 km² of land, representing two-thirds of the total surface area cleared in the country.
+Disgusted by the lack of response, Humanity & Inclusion trained Cambodian deminers, cleared contaminated land, and made villagers aware of the dangers of mines and explosive remnants of war.
+Between 1993 and 2011, Humanity & Inclusion and the CMAC (Cambodian Mine Action Centre) demined 330 km² of land, representing two-thirds of the total surface area cleared in the country.

-HI's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
+Humanity & Inclusion's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
 The organisation is also working to promote the professional inclusion of people with disabilities, so as to reduce poverty and social exclusion in a sustainable way.
-Finally, HI is helping to limit the onset of disabilities by improving mother and child health care and road safety.
+The organisation also promotes the involvement of the most vulnerable people in local governance.

 Situation of the country